shubhankarval/Chat-App/README.md

 # Chat-App
 A Python Chat App where users can communicate and share content with each other.
+Implemented a TCP socket server and an HTTP server which parsed raw HTTP requests and sent back appropriate responses.
+Applied RESTful API providing CRUD operations for users and offered security against HTML injection attacks using XSRF tokens.
+Maintained user's chat history using MongoDB database and utilized cookies to provide user authentication.